umfieldrobotics/OceanSim/docs/subsections/running_example.md

 Lastly to simulate water caustics, we will deform the surface according to realistic water surface deformation.

-A USD file containing the caustic settings and surface deformation powered by a Warp kernel can be found in the [OceanSim assets]()`(TODO)` we published.
+A USD file containing the caustic settings and surface deformation powered by a Warp kernel can be found in the OceanSim assets `~\OceanSim_assets\collected_MHL\mhl_water.usd` we published.

 And the corresponding demo video is provided below:

 <!-- (../../media/caustics.gif) -->
 ![How to turn on Caustics](../../media/caustics.gif)